diandarisma/diandarisma.github.io/index.md

 title: "Home"
 ---

 I am a PhD student at Laboratory of Earth Resources Geomechanic, Department of Enviromental Studies for Advanced Society, Tohoku University.
-My research focus on Induced Seismicity that happen during production or injection of geothermal fluid.
+My research focus on induced seismicity that is triggered during injection.
-I love to learn about Geophysics so I can get better understanding about Earth.
+I love to study about Geophysics so I can get better understanding about Earth.